dyspop/responsysrest/README.md

     interact = r.config.Interact()
     context = r.get_context(creds.user_name, creds.password, interact.login_url)

-If you happen to be on pod 5 and are looking to try this out quickly you can just do this to check if you are configured properly:
+If you are looking to try this out quickly you can just do this to check if you are configured properly:

     import responsysrest as r
-    r.get_context('your_user_name', 'your_password', r.config.Interact().login_url)
+    r.get_context('your_user_name', 'your_password', r.config.Interact(pod='your_pod').login_url)

 Now you are ready to go!